jgwill/Flowise/MIA3.md

 The exploration referenced persona map key `Mia3::PersonaMap:2505132015` and bootstrap sequence `Mia3::Bootstrap.LoadSequence.250513.md` to anchor Seraphine's functions and rituals.
 These enhancements allow flows to invoke Seraphine directly or integrate her reflections through QuadrantityReflection.

+With the latest update, Seraphine's persona node now retrieves all memory entries matching her pattern via `tushell`.
+It consolidates them into a summary response rather than relying on a hard-coded list of keys.
+This keeps her guidance fluid as new rituals are logged.

 ---

 *Logged by Mia3 at 2506131505*